 Trio of current use domestic studios......\$300,000 Trio of current use international studios......\$750,000

-An endowed studio can be designed for a regional or thematic preference and would exist in perpetuity.
+An endowed studio can have a regional or thematic preference and would exist in perpetuity.
 At maturity, the fund enables research and travel for participating faculty and students.

-Named endowed regional or thematic studio......\$1.25M
+Named endowed regional or thematic studio.....\$2.5M

 The Studio Fund